 It may also mean that your plant is too cold or experiencing too much air movement or cold drafts.
 Move your plant to a sheltered, warm setting away from drafts.

-What to do about washed out, faded leaves:
+What to do about washed-out, faded leaves:

 Poor leaf coloration can occur because of improper lighting.
-Either too much or too little light will cause loss of color and pattern.
+Either too much or too little light will cause a loss of color and pattern.

 What to do about gray mold (Botrytis):